 The Tokyo pictograms, created by a team led by Japanese designer Masaaki Hiromura, were finally unveiled on 12 March 2019, and the bare-bones archery one is looking strong .The draw with the anchor point ‘below’ the head just possibly might be giving a nod to kyudo, the traditional Japanese archery martial art.

 The traditional feel extends to the simple arc shape of the bow, although a kyudo bow is asymmetrical.
 It looks more like a longbow.
 Actually, it looks most like a PVC pipe bow than anything else.
 (It should be noted, if you scroll back up, that only a tiny handful of designs have depicted a recurve bow).

-It communicates the sport well, although archery is lucky in that it has a single universal symbolic image to depict – several other Olympic sports, such as wrestling and modern pentathlon, struggle to be squeezed into a pictogram.
-No Paralympic set has yet been announced.
+It communicates the sport well, although archery is lucky in that it has a single universal symbolic image to depict – several other Olympic sports, such as wrestling and modern pentathlon, struggle to be squeezed into a tiny square.

 The full set is below:

 On first impressions, I don’t think Hiromura has delivered a classic set for the ages.
 It’s kind of a hybrid, taking the basic body part vector building blocks of Aicher et al (see above) and tries to impart in them a bit of grace and movement.
 There’s a focus on the athletes more than the sports these days, and a set like Mexico ’68 (still, in my opinion, the greatest complete piece of Olympic design ever) wouldn’t get through a committee.

 The Tokyo set is also kind of a ‘greatest hits’ of Olympic pictograms.
 Many seem to nod back to previous sets, especially Atlanta ’96, which appears to have been the inspiration for several, including, perhaps, our square-on archer.